datacarpentry/genomics-r-intro/_episodes/02-r-basics.md

 {: .output}

-Sometimes, you may wish to find out if a specific value (or several values) is in a vector.
+Sometimes, you may wish to find out if a specific value (or several values) is present a vector.
 You can do this using the comparison operator `%in%`, which will return TRUE for any value in your collection of one or more values matches a value in the vector you are searching:

 > ~~~
 > # current value of 'snp_genes': chr [1:7] "OXTR" "ACTN3" "AR" "OPRM1" "CYP1A1" NA "APOA5"